huukhanhnguyen/scaled-design-system/README.md

 }
 ```

-All states are resolved by tone offsets — no hardcoding.

 ## Dark Mode Strategy

-Dark mode uses the same tone logic with a different `backgroundColor` and adjusted palette base colors.
-All derived tones auto-update by the same formula.
+Dark mode uses the same tone logic with a different `backgroundColor` and modified base palette.
+All tones update automatically using the same formula.

 ```ts
 light.backgroundColor = "#ffffff"
 dark.backgroundColor = "#000000"
 ```

-Tone logic ensures consistent visual contrast across themes.

-> Switching themes does not require redefining all variables.
-Only base inputs (`palette`, `backgroundColor`) change.
+> Switching themes only requires changing `palette` and `backgroundColor`.

-## Token Export Format
+## Color Token Export Format

-Each computed token can be exported as CSS custom properties:
+Tokens can be exported as CSS variables:

 ```css
 :root {